lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 The first use case is improving algorithm agility.
 For example, the Primary Certificate uses a widely adopted cryptographic algorithm while the Secondary Certificate uses the algorithm that is new and not widely adopted yet.
 The relying party will be presented with the opportunity to try the new algorithms and certificate types.
 This will be particularly useful when transitioning from one algorithm to another or to a new certificate/credential type.

 In addition, the server may look at the logs to determine how ready the client side is to shift to completely rollover to the new algorithm.
 This allows the subscriber to gather the metrics necessary to make an informed decision on the best timing to do an algorithm rollover without relying on third parties or security researchers.
-This is particularly useful for PKIs that have a wide array of client software and requires careful considerations.
+This is particularly useful for PKIs that have a wide array of client software and requires careful consideration.

 ## Use Case 2: Operational Redundancy

-The second use case is where the Primary and Secondary Certificate adopts the same cryptographic algorithms but for instance, uses certificates issued by two different CAs or two certificates that has different validity periods.
+The second use case is where the Primary and Secondary Certificate adopts the same cryptographic algorithms but for instance, uses certificates issued by two different CAs or two certificates that have different validity periods.
 The Secondary Certificate may be used as a backup certificate in case the Primary Certificate validity is about to expire.

-A common issue is when the intermediate CA certificate expires and the subscriber forgets to update the intermediate CA configured on the server.
+A common issue is when the intermediate CA certificate expires, and the subscriber forgets to update the intermediate CA configured on the server.
 Similar to when some software collects the parent certificate through authorityInfoAccess CA Issuer access method when the intermediate certificate is absent, the peer certificate can be obtained.

 Due to increased adoption of the ACME protocol, the burden of maintaining the availability of a service is shifted to the CA issuance infrastructure and the availability would be dependent on the CA infrastructure.
 To increase the operational redundancy, this mechanism can be used to point to another set of certificates that are independent from the Primary Certificate to minimize the chance of a failed transaction.

 ## Use Case 3: Dual Use

 The third use case is where one certificate is used by the named subject for a particular cryptographic operation and a relying party wishes to obtain the public key of the named subject for a different cryptographic operation.
-For example, the recipient of an email message which was signed using a key that is certified by a single-use signing S/MIME certificate may wish to send an encrypted email to the sender.
+For example, the recipient of an email message which was signed using a key that is certified by a single use signing S/MIME certificate may wish to send an encrypted email to the sender.
 In this case, the recipient will need the sender's public key used for encryption.
 A pointer to the named subject's encryption certificate will permit the recipient to send an encrypted reply.

 # Conventions and Definitions